apache/incubator-uniffle/docs/client_guide/tez_client_guide.md

 # Deploy Tez Client Plugin & Configurations
 ## Deploy Tez Client Plugin

-1. Append client jar to pacakge which is set by 'tez.lib.uris'.
+1. Append client jar to package which is set by 'tez.lib.uris'.

 In production mode, you can append client jar (rss-client-tez-XXXXX-shaded.jar) to package which is set by 'tez.lib.uris'.